mikependon/RepoDB/README.md

 The word “high-performance” refers to “how fast” this ORM converts the raw data into a class object, and transport the class object as an actual data in the database.

-RepoDb has its owns compiler.
+RepoDb has its own compiler.
 It caches the “already-generated” ILs and Expressions and reusing them for the upcoming transformations.
 Furthermore, RepoDb caches the “already-executed” operation context and reusing it for future calls.

 **It is efficient**